Faculty & Staff News

 - On April 8, 2017, assistant professor Gregory King conducted a workshop at Princeton University inspired by his TEDxKentState presentation "Esoteric Dilemmas at the Intersection of Race, Gender, and Sexuality."
 The workshop, part of the Northeast Queer & Trans People of Color (NEQTPOC) Conference, brings awareness to socio-political issues by asking the viewer to reflect on the how implicit bias and/or social norms impact communal experiences.
 King will also present the workshop as a performed lecture on April 29, 2017 at the New Direction in Race and Ethnic Studies Conference at the University of Tennessee – Knoxville.

 - Assistant professors Amy Fritsche and Gregory King and associate professor William Auld were selected to speak at the inaugural TEDxKentState taking place February 18, 2017.
-Read more information here.
+Read more information and watch their talks here.

 - Assistant professor Courtney Brown was designated a Lessac Certified Trainer at the Annual Lessac Conference in January 2017.